averne/Fizeau/README.md

 - Lastly, luminance correction, here with a luma=1.0 (color range correction is very similar):
   <p align="center"><img src="https://i.imgur.com/fsLv1wr.png"></p>

+In addition, the color range of the external display is restricted using the HDMI AVI (Auxiliary Video Information) infoframe.

 Official software uses precalculated default gamma ramps, and apply modifications to those (the relevant function can be found at .text + 0x05c70 in 6.0.0 nvnflinger).
 However here gamma ramps are generated at runtime, which is both more elegant and easily enables non-default gamma.
 The generated LUT1 is byte-for-byte identical to the official one.

 # Credits